gschmutz/kafka-as-your-datalake/2-Demo-Spark.md

 rawDf.printSchema
 ```

+we can see that the value is shown as a binary column:

 ```
 <bound method DataFrame.printSchema of DataFrame[key: binary, value: binary, topic: string, partition: int, offset: bigint, timestamp: timestamp, timestampType: int]>
 ```

-Define a custom schema reflecting the truck_position JSON data
+To interpret it as JSON (the data in `truck_position` is a JSON formatted message) a custom schema is necessary:

 ```
 from pyspark.sql.types import *